aapsi/House_price_prediction/README.md

 ### Code

-Template code is provided in the `linear_regression_scikitlearn.ipynb` notebook file and the code for gradient_descent/mathematical approach is provided in the `Linear_Regression.ipynb` notebook file.
+Template code is provided in the `linear_regression_scikitlearn.ipynb` notebook file.
 You will also be required to use the included `USA_Housing.csv` dataset file to complete your work.

 ### Run